Bad News: Some Advisors Only Want You If You Have a $100,000 Portfolio

 0

-The latest examples come in the form of more lawsuits, regulatory challenges and lobbying against adopting any pro-investor advisory models that force advisors to give their clients honest answers.
-It sounds simple enough, but financial advisors don’t want to tell their own clients, the people sipping coffee sitting across of them in the meeting room, exactly how much they are making in fees, commissions and other incentives for promoting one investment over another.
+The latest examples include more lawsuits, regulatory challenges, and lobbying against adopting pro-investor advisory models that force advisors to give their clients honest answers.
+It sounds simple enough, but financial advisors don’t want to tell their clients, the people sipping coffee across from them in the meeting room, exactly how much they make in fees, commissions, and other incentives for promoting one investment over another.

-Take this simple situation: an average American worker planning for retirement, or the purchase of some other big ticket item, goes to their friendly neighborhood advisor and asks them to recommend some mutual funds for their portfolio.
+Take this simple situation: an average American worker planning for retirement or purchasing a big-ticket item goes to their friendly neighborhood advisor and asks them to recommend mutual funds for their portfolio.

 Simple enough.